 Well-designed storage systems allow the pallet to hang over the back beam in a double row, and maintain adequate longitudinal flue space between rows.
-While the required longitudinal space may depend on local fire regulations, overall height, and relate to the rack’s transverse flue space, the most common space is 6″ between loads, which means that the space between rack uprights has to be greater than that.
+While the required longitudinal space may depend on local fire regulations and overall height and relate to the rack’s transverse flue space, the most common space is 6″ between loads, which means that the space between rack uprights has to be greater than that.

 Row spacers are frequently installed to produce precise longitudinal flue space.
 To be effective, that space must have been correctly designed and the pallets within restrained so that they do not block a clear line, top-to-bottom longitudinal flue.
 Pallet push-through can result in blocked longitudinal flue space, even if the rows are adequately spaced.

 One mistake that is commonly made is to use a solid rack decking, which will encourage horizontal flame spread and will not allow sprinkler systems to adequately function.